Your loft conversion questions answered – planning permission

 When does a loft conversion need planning permission?

-Some examples of the regulations that class an loft conversion as a permitted development include:
+• Some examples of the regulations that class a loft conversion as a permitted development include:

 Head here for the full list.